 Even TV-watching has been shown to influence eating habits among adolescents.
 This is related to the prevalence of food messages, the majority of which promote foods high in fat, sugar and sodium4, 5, 6.
-TV-watching adolescents tend to prefer unhealthy foods and are more likely to ask their parents to buy them.
-Kids who also had access to junk food in the home were more likely to consume it regardless of how many fruits and vegetables were also available.

 1. Purge the junk.

-2. Build your clean collection.
+2. Help them build their clean collection.

 - Fat: coconut oil, extra virgin olive oil, other flavourful nut and seed oils